 Providing a safe, healthy and supportive learning environment is key to assisting students in their academic and career success.
 Preventing school violence requires addressing factors at the individual, relational, community societal levels.
-Research shows that prevention efforts by teachers, administrators, parents, community members, and students can reduce violence and improve the school environment.
+Research shows that prevention efforts by teachers, administrators, families, community members, and students can reduce violence and improve the school environment.

 Below you will find examples of curricula, best practices and academic based-research.
 At no time should this list be considered exhaustive, as other evidence-based curricula, programs and practices may exist that are not posted here.
 These programs may be considered to assist schools and districts in developing and maintaining safe, supportive and healthy learning environments.